-Sleep has been the bain of my life since I had children – their refusal, and my consequent lack of.
-Because I breastfeed, it’s on me – apart from during the hell of colic thanks to CMPA, I’ve never expected my husband to get up in the night.
+Sleep has been the bane of my life since I had children – their refusal, and my consequent lack of.
+Because I choose to breastfeed, it’s on me – apart from during the hell of colic thanks to CMPA, I’ve never expected my husband to get up in the night.
 But I have found a trick that helps me retain my sanity, and I’m going to share my tip for if your baby refuses to nap.
 This is how to get a baby to nap without being held and how to transfer a sleeping baby.
 If your baby won’t nap, you need to read this.

 I’ve always been adamant about co-sleeping being a no-no for us; not that I judge – I just value my marriage.
 Not that I’m saying you don’t if you co-sleep – but my hubby wouldn’t tolerate it very well.
 Not that I’m saying – I’m just going to move on now…

 Anyway, we had a lot of trouble with Pixie’s sleep for what felt like a very long time.
 (I don’t want to admit the nightly wakings are creeping back in, but, well…they kind of are.
 I’m currently choosing to ignore the fact and hope it goes away.)

 It was a tough period in the Tunstall household, and resulted in our daughter’s blog-nickname: the Devil Pixie.
 Throughout that phase we brought her into our bed as infrequently as we could get away with, the intention being that we absolutely wanted to avoid it becoming the norm for her.
 From experience, once a routine has been established for a little person, it’s very hard to break…

 But we’ve finally nailed it – more or less – and ‘Devil’ has accordingly been dropped (unless she’s being particularly cheeky, in which case it tends to pop back up in my writing!).